 THE LOOK & FEEL, STRUCTURE AND NAVIGATION

 Now comes the part that everyone usually starts with, and that is the design of your web presence.
 What are the colours used?
 What is the layout of each of the pages that hold your content?
-Which secions are given priority and highlighted, and which ones go in the inner sections?
+Which sections are given priority and highlighted, and which ones go in the inner pages?
 How is all your content, the text and gathered graphics, structured?
 How will the different sections connect with each other?
 All of these are addressed at this stage, and at this stage only.

 The design of your web property can either be custom developed (the expensive option) or selected from a wide array of professionally designed templates (the cost effective option).
 Selecting from pre-designed pages that fit your strategy also helps avoids disappointment, when the custom design is ready but doesn't match the visuals you had in mind.